department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-1/research/users/topline-summary.md

 P7: “I said, well, that's not what FMP is for.
 It's for anything because I'm residing in a foreign country.
 So, anyway, not having to blame belabor the point, it was just very frustrating to get a straight answer from anybody.”

-### Finding #5
+### Finding #6

-* Veterans often had a few different mailing addresses and phone numbers but didn't know how to inform FMP which one to use in a specific scenario without filing an entirely new form or calling FMP.
+* Veterans often had more than two mailing addresses and phone numbers (These were often participants who spent part of the year at a second property) but didn't know how to inform FMP which one to use in a specific scenario without filing an entirely new form or calling FMP.
     * Veterans mentioned having at least two mailing addresses and phone numbers but didn't know how to inform FMP which one to use in a specific scenario without filing an entirely new form or calling FMP.